kappnav/design/KAM-StatusMappings-DetailSections.md

 The KAM precedence rule applies to both status mapping and detail sections cases.

 ### Merge Considerations
-* Status mapping: it has no the elements for "name" and "subkind" so merge does not applies to it.
+* Status mapping: it has no "name" and "subkind" elements so merge does not applies to it.
 * Detail sections: could merge, but do it as when there is a need for it.
 * Resources with the same precedence value are processed together in arbitrary order applies